 Occasionally concerts and other events take place in the Wieliczka mine’s biggest chambers.
 We were told by our guide that the microclimate of the mine can help asthma and allergy suffers.

-Tour to Czestochowa Black Madonna Private Tour of Krakow by discovercracow.com
+Krakow tour to Czestochowa Black Madonna Private Tour by discovercracow.com

 Again, we booked our tours through discovercracow.com and was picked up on time with our driver (Konrad) being finer than a crisp £50 note, with ice blue eyes like the ocean.
 I tried not to stare too long at them as it would have me making plans to move to Poland.